 Note: Most hamburger buns have gluten.
 If you’re avoiding gluten, choose gluten-free buns or turn the sandwiches into lettuce wraps.

 Boost your health: You can omit the oil from the coleslaw and water saute the onions and jackfruit to make this recipe oil-free.
-Many ketchup brands have added sugar, so you can substitute with tomato paste and a natural sweetener, such as maple syrup or fruit, or enjoy sugar-free ketchup, such as this one sold by Thrive Market.
+Many ketchup brands have added sugar, so you can substitute with tomato paste and a natural sweetener, such as maple syrup or fruit, or enjoy sugar-free ketchup, such as the one sold by Thrive Market.

 Artichoke Spinach Cauliflower Bean Burgers